Spreadsheets

 writes_detected is the high-level boolean — if it's false, the script was effectively read-only regardless of intent.

-This matters because agents edit live spreadsheets.
-A workbook may already contain fifteen #N/A errors from upstream data issues.
-Without filtering, your agent has to diff before/after to figure out which errors are new.
-With filtering, every error in the output is one the agent needs to fix — full stop.
+This matters for live spreadsheets.
+A workbook may already contain #N/A errors from upstream data issues.
+Without filtering, a script has to diff before and after to determine which ordinary formula errors are new.

 The same principle runs through exec: when xlsx.setCells triggers automatic recalculation, the errors field on the return value contains only new errors.